 If the recommendations for routine immunisation change, then we will seek advice from the study Trial Steering Committee.
 They will consider what vaccines are offered routinely and the immune responses observed in this study.
 If they decide that one or more of the Groups in the study is significantly disadvantaged compared to their peers in the general population, those Groups may be offered an additional vaccination.
-For Group 5 (who will not receive a COVID-19 vaccine until their fourth visit) the vaccine offered will be in line with any change in national vaccination policy, should this occur before their vaccine is due.
+For Group 5 (who will not receive a COVID-19 vaccine until their fourth visit) the vaccine offered will be a full dose of the Pfizer-BioNTech bivalent vaccine.
+If a change to the national vaccination policy occurs for this age group before their vaccine is due, a different COVID-19 vaccine may be offered to participants in this group, in line with the change to the national vaccination policy.

-18. What if new information becomes available during the study?
+17. What if new information becomes available during the study?

 Sometimes during the course of a study, relevant new information becomes available.
 If this happens, we would tell you and your child about it.
-We would discuss whether your child wants to, or should, continue in the study.
+We would discuss whether your child Com-COV3 Cohort B: Comparing COVID-19 Vaccine Schedule Combinations in Adolescents; Participant Information Sheet - Parent; Version 2.0 22-Sep-2022; IRAS: 304450; REC Ref: 21/SC/0310 wants to, or should, continue in the study.
 If your child decides to continue to take part, you will be asked to sign an updated consent form.
 On receiving new information, we may consider it to be in your child's best interests to withdraw from the study.
 Your child's participation in this study may also be stopped at any time by the study doctor or the Sponsor for other reasons.